noise-lab/automated-dns-censorship/README.md

 ## The Pipeline is organized into the following Stages:

-1. Download OONI(download_OONI folder): This program downloads the OONI datasets into your specified folder
+### 1. Download OONI
-### Code Description
+(download_OONI folder): This program downloads the OONI datasets into your specified folder

 a) download_OONI.py
 This file downloads the OONI data of the country you want to specify for the time range you specify